leelabcnbc/cnnvis-pytorch/README.md

 ), as well as [deep visualization toolbox](https://github.com/yosinski/deep-visualization-toolbox).

 Visualization of CNN units in higher layers is important for my work, and currently (May 2017), I'm not aware of any library with similar capabilities as the two mentioned above written for PyTorch.
+For a discussion of this feature in PyTorch, see <https://discuss.pytorch.org/t/understanding-deep-network-visualize-weights/2060>

 Indeed I have some experience with deep visualization toolbox, which only supports Caffe.
 However, it has very poor support for networks whose input size is not around 256x256x3